-The Chairman of the Board and the Secretary, in consultation with independent directors and the Chief Executive Officer, shall annually prepare a "Board of Directors Master Agenda."
-This Master Agenda shall set forth a general agenda of items to be considered by the Board at each of its specified meetings during the year.
-Thereafter, the Chairman of the Board, in consultation with the independent directors, the Chief Executive Officer and the Secretary, may adjust the agenda to include special items not contemplated during the initial preparation of the annual Board of Directors Master Agenda.
+The Chairperson of the Board and the Secretary, in consultation with independent directors and the Chief Executive Officer, shall annually prepare a "Board of Directors Master Agenda."
+This Board of Directors Master Agenda shall set forth a general agenda of items to be considered by the Board at each of its specified meetings during the year.
+Thereafter, the Chairperson of the Board, in consultation with the independent directors, the Chief Executive Officer and the Secretary, may adjust the agenda to include special items not contemplated during the initial preparation of the annual Board of Directors Master Agenda.